mani611/postgresql/README.md

 --------------

 A description of the mandatory variables for this playbook is as given here.
 All these variables need to specify inside main (install.yml) playbook.<br/>
 **postgres :-** It will enable postgres 9.6 repo and install postgres in standalone mode.
-No variables required to use this role.
+No variables required to use this role.<br/>
 **postgres-master :-** It will configure postgres server to act as master server and allow replication.
-Need to specify `master_ip` variable value as server IP itself to restrict self replication.
+Need to specify `master_ip` variable value as server IP itself to restrict self replication.<br/>
 **postgres-slave :-** It will configure slave server.
-Need to specify `master_ip` variable to know the slave about primary connection info.
+Need to specify `master_ip` variable to know the slave about primary connection info.<br/>

 Dependencies